John McCormack (ice hockey): Playing career

 McCormack's hockey career started off in the local Edmonton hockey leagues.
 As a star in the Juvenile division, McCormack's coach was in touch with the coach of the Hollywood Wolves who had other Edmonton players such as Harry Black, the father of Bud Black, and a 16 he went to Southern California.
 When the war threatened to end the SCHL, McCormack found his way to the St. Michael's Majors in Toronto.
 The Majors won the Memorial Cup in 1945.
 In those 9 playoff games McCormack had 10 goals and assisted on 11 others.
 After the playoffs McCormack enlisted in the Royal Canadian Navy.

 In 1948 John played 3 games for the Toronto Maple Leafs but spent the majority of the time with the Toronto Marlies.
 In 1949–50, the Marlies won the Allan Cup.
 John contributed 7 goals and 8 assists in the 13 playoff games.

 In 1950 while with the AHL Pittsburgh Hornets, McCormack played in the Calder Cup final, though the Hornets lost to the Cleveland Barons in 7 games.
 McCormack had 6 goals and 9 assists in the 13 playoff matches.

 McCormack played with the Stanley Cup winning Toronto Maple Leafs in 1950–51.
 After the season he was sold to the Montreal Canadiens.
 The Canadiens went on to win the Cup in 1953.

-McCormack played in the NHL for 8 seasons finishing his career with the Chicago Black Hawks before returning to Edmonton as player coach for the hometown Flyers and to raise his family.
+McCormack played in the NHL for 8 seasons finishing his career with the Chicago Black Hawks.
+He was traded to the Detroit Red Wings but he opted to retire and return to Edmonton as player coach for the hometown Flyers and to raise his family.

 Post-playing career

-McCormack graduated from the University of Toronto in 1949 and rather than join the Leafs, he thought he would study for the priesthood and entered St. Joseph's Seminary in Edmonton.
+McCormack graduated from the University of Toronto in 1949.
+After a short stint in law school (Osgoode Hall) and rather than join the Leafs, he thought he would study for the priesthood and entered St. Joseph's Seminary in Edmonton.
 He discovered that the priesthood was not his calling and returned to play with the Leafs in 1950.

 In 1951 McCormack married Margaret Anne Gordon, a recent nursing graduate from the Hospital for Sick Children.
-Conn Smythe, Leaf's owner, generously provide a honeymoon to Pittsburgh for the couple.
+Conn Smythe, Leaf's owner, generously provide a honeymoon/demotion to Pittsburgh (Hornets AHL) for the couple.

 McCormack went on to a successful business career mostly spent in the steel industry including starting his own business.